CharsDavy/RefactorCodePlugin-Xcode/README.md

 # Install
 ## Manually

 Build the `Refactor Code` target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
-Relaunch Xcode and clicked `Edit` menu you can seeing `Refactor Code` submenu.
+Relaunch Xcode and clicked `Edit` menu you can seeing `Reindent` submenu.
 ## Alcatraz

 Install [Alcatraz](http://alcatraz.io/), restart Xcode and press ⇧⌘9.
 You can find `Refactor Code` in the list and click the icon on the left to install.